Parramatta City Centre Local Infrastructure Contributions Plan

 The Draft Plan is a Section 7.12 Contributions Plan where levies are based on fixed percentages applied to the estimated cost of a development.

-A key element of the exhibited Parramatta CBD Planning Proposal (CBD PP) was enabling developers to access the Incentive Floor Space Ratio (FSR) and Opportunity Site FSR through the provision of community infrastructure on site, formalised through a planning agreement.
-After the CBD PP’s exhibition, in February 2021, the NSW Department of Planning, Industry and Environment (DPIE) released its new “Planning Agreements – Practice Note”, which does not support the use of Planning Agreements for the purposes of value capture or “value sharing”.
+A key element of the exhibited Parramatta City Centre LEP (City Centre LEP) was enabling developers to access the Incentive Floor Space Ratio (FSR) and Opportunity Site FSR through the provision of community infrastructure on site, formalised through a planning agreement.
+After the City Centre PEP’s exhibition, in February 2021, the NSW Department of Planning, Industry and Environment (DPIE) released its new “Planning Agreements – Practice Note”, which does not support the use of Planning Agreements for the purposes of value capture or “value sharing”.

 To address this, an alternative approach has been recommended that preserves the original intent of the exhibited CBD PP by requiring compliance with key community infrastructure principles before a development can access the Incentive FSR and Opportunity Site FSR.